hollobit/GenAI_LLM_timeline/README.md

-# Before ChatGPT, After ChatGPT Timeline
+# ChatGPT, GenerativeAI and LLMs Timeline

 This repository organizes a timeline of key events (products, services, papers, GitHub, blog posts and news) that occurred before and after the ChatGPT announcement.